 Make the Best Career Choice: Use the Joy Filter for Decision Making

+On making the best career choice.
 Occasionally my coaching clients ask me whether or not they should do a specific thing.
-“Should I take this job opportunity or this one?”
-I can usually tell right away just by the tone of their voice whether they should proceed down a particular path or not, but since I only work with a handful of coaching clients, I thought I’d share some decision-making strategies you can use yourself:
+“Should I make this career choice or that one?”
+I can usually tell right away just by the tone of their voice whether they should proceed down a particular path or not.
+However, since I only work with a handful of coaching clients, I thought I’d share some decision-making strategies you can use yourself:

-- Flip a coin.
+Flip a coin.
 If both choices or paths sound equally attractive, then I ask a client to get a coin and flip it.
-If it lands on heads and they groan, then I know they really want tails and suggest they go for that option instead.
+So, if it lands on heads and they groan, then I know they really want tails and suggest they go for that option instead.
 If you flip a coin and then say, Oh, I wish it were…then you have your answer.

-When you are doing what you love to do, it lights you up and makes you feel happy, alive and excited, you are definitely on the right path.
+When you are doing what you love to do, it lights you up and makes you feel happy, alive and excited.
+You are definitely on the right path.
 (You may want to check out the article Use the Laws of Attraction to Get the Career You Want).
 And the universe will light the way for you.
 Like attracts like, so more good things and opportunities will come your way.
-This doesn’t mean there won’t be roadblocks or stumbles and that everything will be perfect.
-I’ve never known anyone start a business without numerous ups and downs, but you’ll be fine because even if it fails, you can chalk it up to a grand adventure.
+This doesn’t mean there won’t be roadblocks or stumbles.
+Nor does it mean that everything will be perfect.
+I’ve never known anyone start a business without numerous ups and downs.
+But you’ll be fine.
+Even if it fails, you can chalk it up to a grand adventure.

 This week follow your heart.
 Do at least one thing that gives you joy.
 When you radiate joy and happiness, you’ll attract more good things your way.